 \section{Residual learning for demosaicking and denoising}

-Inspired by the scheme proposed by Jin {\em et al.} \cite{jin2020review}, we propose a two-stages CNN for reconstructing full color images from noisy CFA images.
+The biggest obstacle to applying a demosaicking first and then denoising pipeline is the correlated noise resulting from the demosaicking.
+This is very difficult for model-based denoisers.
+Using CNNs can attain satisfactory end-to-end results, however these methods neglect the dependency between the demosaicking and denoising tasks.
+Inspired by \cite{Condat2010simple,jin2020review}, we propose a two-stages CNN for reconstructing full-color images from noisy CFA images.
 In the first stage, we design a demosaicking algorithm that combines traditional methods and deep learning by ignoring the noise.
-All known information should be retained in this stage that is the key point to get good final results.
-After the first stage, a noisy full-color image is obtained whose noise statistical properties have been changed after complex interpolation.
-The second CNN is used t to learn the demosaicking residual noise and then effectively remove noise and recover the textures significantly.
+All known information is retained in this stage, which is key to obtain good final results.
+After the first stage, a noisy full-color image is obtained whose noise statistical properties have been changed by the demosaicking.
+The second CNN is used to learn to remove the demosaicked residual noise and to effectively recover the underlying textures.

 The noisy CFA model is written as